 Fernwood Glamping

-Hate the idea of big, busy campsites, or not too keen to go camping in a traditional canvas tent?
-Fernwood Glamping is here to make you fall in love with holidays in the wild.
-At this New Forest glamping site there are just two places to sleep – a gypsy caravan and a shepherd’s hut, both sleeping four and both with wood-burning stoves to keep you cosy and warm all night long.
+Hate the idea of big, busy campsites, or not too keen on camping in a traditional canvas tent?
+Fernwood Glamping is one of the many great glamping sites in the UK that have sprung up in the past few decades, designed to help city dwellers fall in love with holidays in the wild.
+At this New Forest glamping site there are just two places to sleep – a gypsy caravan and a shepherd’s hut, making this a fine example of the new trend for glamping without tents.
+Both sleep four and both with wood-burning stoves to keep you cosy and warm all night long.

 There’s also a little summerhouse on site where you can charge your phone or make a morning cup of tea.
 You can spot deer and foxes in the surrounding fields, go hiking or biking in the woods or browse the weekly market held in the nearby town of Ringwood.
 Fernwood is open year-round, making it one of the best New Forest campsites for a winter escape—both for glampers and campers alike.